 Who will be operating the school?

-Mr. Richard and Mrs. Colleen Balot will be the new operators of John Paul II Catholic High School.
+Mr. Richard and Mrs. Colleen Balot will oversee the the transition of John Paul II Catholic High School.
 Mr. and Mrs. Balot became involved in JPII when Mr. Balot was on the exploratory committee and a founding board member of the Board of Directors for JPII.
 Since then, both of them have shared their time, talents, and treasure to grow JPII, investments which have been integral to JPII becoming the fastest-growing private high school in eastern North Carolina.
 Some of those investments include $2M in tuition assistance and numerous facility enhancements.
 The Balots currently own the entire campus and have for years.
-The Balots will be operating JPII as a 501(c)3 NONPROFIT as part of their philanthropic commitment to Greenville and the Catholic community.
+The Balots have set up JPII as a 501(c)3 nonprofit as part of their philanthropic commitment to Greenville and the Catholic community.
+As stated above, all 501(c)3 nonprofits have a board of directors.
 Mrs. Balot and their four children are members of the Catholic Church.
+Mr. Balot will also serve as the president of JPII for the 2021-2022 school year to assist with the transition.
+The president will report to the board.

 Will the name of the school change?